Jack McCauley: Early life and education

 The son of a United States Armed Forces officer, McCauley’s early life began in De Bilt, Netherlands.
 From an early age, McCauley loved taking things apart, building them into something new, exploring everything from basic spatial relationships to electronics.
 When he was 9, Tinkertoy named him a "Junior Tinkertoy Engineer".

 In 1980, McCauley was accepted into the U.S. Navy Nuclear Power School.
-The Department of Defense awarded him a full scholarship to the University of California, Berkeley, College of Engineering, where he specialized in electronics and circuit theory and earned a BSc. in electrical engineering and computer science (EECS) in 1986.
+He later attended University of California, Berkeley, College of Engineering, where he specialized in electronics and circuit theory and earned a BSc. in electrical engineering and computer science (EECS) in 1986.
 McCauley credits U.C.
 Berkeley with moving him into his career as an engineer.

 Career

 McCauley began his professional career at the U.S. Department of Defense.
-Upon graduating from Berkeley, he worked at various technology and gaming companies including Electronic Arts, Activision, Atari, Nintendo and Microsoft.
+Upon graduating from Berkeley, he worked at various technology and gaming companies including RedOctane and Microsoft.
 He helped develop USB drivers, kernel mode drivers, arcade machines and video game related peripherals.

-McCauley designed the guitars and drums for the Guitar Hero video game series and invented the first scrolling feature for the computer mouse.
-Through his development work on Guitar Hero and Oculus VR, McCauley has been a key figure in incorporating microelectricalmechanical systems (MEMS) technology into video games.
+McCauley designed many of the guitar and drum peripherals for the Guitar Hero video game series.

 Guitar Hero

-In 2005 McCauley joined RedOctane, where he served as Chief Engineer of the Guitar Hero video game franchise.
-He was a contributor in the acquisition of RedOctane by Activision, where he served as the Director of Research from 2005 to 2009.
+In 2005 McCauley joined RedOctane, where he served as an engineer on the Guitar Hero team.
+He stayed on after RedOctane became a wholly owned subsidiary of Activision, eventually departing in 2009.

-McCauley designed the electronics for the Guitar Hero guitars and drum controller, which formed the basis for all subsequent Guitar Hero versions.
-He designed key hardware for Time Crisis II and Time Crisis III, Silent Scope, Dance Dance Revolution, Area51, EA Sports Active 2 and Grand Theft Auto.
+McCauley created the hardware for early Guitar Hero guitars by reverse-engineering the guitars used in the Konami game Guitar Freaks.
+He also designed hardware peripherals for Silent Scope and EA Sports Active 2.

 Oculus VR

-In July 2012, McCauley was recruited by Oculus VR, where he joined Palmer Luckey, Brendan Iribe, Nate Mitchell, and Michael Antonov.
-He served as Chief Engineer at Oculus until 2015 when the company was acquired by Facebook for $2 billion.
+McCauley joined Oculus VR as vice president of engineering in August 2012, shortly after the company raised millions of dollars on Kickstarter for their first development kit.
+He served as VP Engineering at Oculus until March 2014 when the company was acquired by Facebook for $2 billion.
+He left Oculus immediately after the acquisition was completed.
+He claims to have donated all the money he received from the Facebook buyout to charity.

-At Oculus, McCauley built Luckey's original prototype into a product for the company’s first Kickstarter campaign, and headed engineering while working on development of the DK1 and DK2 developer kits, both of which were completed in 120 days from concept to shipping.
-McCauley led production, designed the test equipment and managed production, engineering, and China-based manufacturing of the Oculus Rift, the company's virtual reality head-mounted display.
+While at Oculus, he designed test equipment and managed China-based manufacturing of the Oculus DK1 and DK2, the company's development hardware that was shipped to game developers years before the 2016 release of their consumer product, the Oculus Rift.

+Lucid VR

+In 2017, McCauley joined Lucid VR as Chief Engineer to lead worldwide manufacturing of their flagship virtual and augmented reality camera, the VR180 LucidCam.